top of page

 It’s no secret that Virginia Beach has 12 public high schools.
 Like most localities across the country, some public high schools are ‘better’ than others.
 ‘Better’ is subjective, of course, but Cameron believed Cox High School to be better than First Colonial High School.
 Because Cameron, by her address, was zoned to attend First Colonial, Jeannine forged Cameron’s enrollment forms to reflect an address in the Cox zone.

 While not an end-of-the-world issue, I brought it up to Jeannine to evidence one of the many things that were done for Cameron that enabled Cameron to feel entitled to do and say the things she did.
-Yes - Cameron was entitled.
-She was enabled to be entitled.
+Yes, Cameron was entitled.
+She was enabled to be entitled and something I didn’t even fully understand the depth of until years later on October 25, 2024.
 When Cameron found out I questioned why she was so entitled as to attend the public high school of her choice, Cameron became unhinged in Cameron’s special, wrathful way.

 After we poured over Cameron’s social media and before I left her office, I told Jeannine I loved her and that everything was going to be okay.
 I was wrong.
 The family meeting, as feared by Jeannine, would most certainly make things worse.
 It would begin a year and a half downward tailspin that would leave us all suffering the lifelong devastation of its impact.